2017 PAWS GRANT APPLICATIONS NOTE: PAWS grants are now closed. Watch for information about 2018 grants this fall.

 PAWS stands for Pride in Action With Students.

-It became evident over the last few years that most middle schools already have student clubs that encourage volunteerism and community involvement.
-Our city’s schools are already full of young people who understand the importance of giving back and helping others.
+It became evident over the last few years that most middle schools have student clubs that encourage volunteerism and community involvement.
 Bearing this in mind, Take Pride Winnipeg! is hoping to engage with middle school students and harness their creativity and industriousness to put towards some worthy causes.
-The new P.A.W.S. wants to help turn students ideas for change into realities by offering small grants to those student groups that apply for them.
+The PAWS program wants to help turn students' ideas for change into realities by offering small grants to those student groups that apply for them.

 Students will come up with an idea for a project they want to tackle that will benefit their school, neighbourhood or the global community.
 Once the idea is decided on, students will get together to work on a grant proposal.
 Take Pride Winnipeg! will provide the student club or group with a form to fill out along with guidelines and criteria so they know what is expected in the grant proposal and what types of projects will be considered for funding.
 A teacher or another adult volunteer will be present to advise the group and ensure proposals meet all guidelines and criteria.